Energy Efficiency Standards

 PSC rules for MEEIA implementation lay out a guideline for reviewing progress toward achieving "all cost-effective demand-side savings" that ramps up to a level of 1.9% of electricity by 2020, but this is a non-binding guideline.

 Missouri does not have a statewide standard, mandatory or voluntary, for natural gas energy efficiency.

-Natural gas distribution utilities are required to engage in resource planning efforts to help mitigate price volatility and ensure adequacy of supply.
+Natural gas distribution utilities are required to engage in resource planning to help mitigate price volatility and ensure adequacy of supply.

 Rate Structures & Incentives

 MEEIA provides for timely recovery of all reasonable and prudent costs associated with the delivery of cost-effective demand side programs.